GPII/common-terms-registry/express/docs/intro.md

 ![The search interface, when no query is entered.](images/search-01no-query.png)

-Some of these fields will only make sense once we've defined things a bit better.
+Some of the controls we see, such as the status control, will only make sense once we understand the data we're working with.
 For now, let's stick to full text searching.

-If I tab to the search, then type a search term,  such as "contrast", I should see less records, as in the following screen shot:
+If I tab to the search, then type a search term,  such as "contrast", I see a filtered list of records, as in the following screen shot:

 ![The search interface, with the query "contrast" entered.](images/search-02query.png)

 # What are these listings?

-Each of these listings is a web of closely related settings.
+Each of these listings is a web of closely related settings, linked together by a single "common term", or "term" for short.

-What we see are a list of "common terms", or "terms" for short.
-These are the reference form of a single setting, and are not better or worse than any other variation.
+A "term" is the reference version of a given setting.
+It is not more or less preferred than any other variation, we have simply chosen one record to help us organize all the different ways of describing the same setting.

 Although an application may have settings that directly match the "term", it's also entirely possible that no application will use a "term" itself to refer to its settings.
-They may use different words to describe the same setting, or use a different value space.
-Most commonly, they may simple use a different keyword specific to their application to identify the "term" when they are storing or retrieving their settings.

-For the first case, in which the only difference is in the wording ("volume" vs. "loudness"), we use an "alias" record (more on that in a bit).
-For cases in which the setting is represented using different values, we have the concept of a "transform alias", which includes details about how its values are different from the reference "term".
-Both can only exist in relation to a "term", which is the central point that connects all other variations on the same setting.
+They may use different words to describe the same setting, which we treat as an "alias" of the "term".
+Settings that use a different range of values for the same setting are called "transform aliases" or "transforms" for short.
+"Transforms" include details about how their values are different from the reference "term".
+Both "aliases" and "alias transforms" can only exist in relation to a "term", which is the central point that connects all other variations on the same setting.

 If we know the range of values used for the reference "term" and range of values use for all "transform aliases", we can convert a user's setting from any one variation in the web of related terms to any other.
 This is the core value the PTD aims to provide.